svewap/nnrestapi/Documentation/Requests/Requests/10_Standard.rst

 - :guilabel:`https://www.mywebsite.com/`:kbd:`api`:guilabel:`/article/all`

-  every URL is prefixed with ``api`` as first part of the path.
+  Every URL is prefixed with ``api`` as the first part of the path.
 This is the default setting for every Api.
 It can be changed in the configuration YAML.
-In TYPO3 this is important so the RouteEnhancer can kick in.
+In TYPO3 this is important, so the RouteEnhancer can kick in.

 - :guilabel:`https://www.mywebsite.com/api/`:kbd:`article`:guilabel:`/all`

-  | the second part of the URL is the lowercased classname of your controller.
+  | the second part of the URL is the lowercase class name of your controller.
   **Example:** The URL ``/api/article/`` will be routed to your ``class Article {}``.